Mohali22/kalbonian_elmrsos/#2 Programming Foundations Beyond the Fundamentals/3-external_code/chapter quiz.md

-# These are the answers to the chapter two quiz
+# These are the answers to the chapter three quiz

 ## Question 1
 Why do developers sometimes use shared code in their programs?